 Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification date.
 Applicants agree to accept an offer of admission and, if admitted, to withdraw their applications from other colleges.
-There are three possible decisions for early decision applicants: admitted, denied, or not admitted but forwarded for consideration with the regular applicant pool, without prejudice.
+There are three possible decisions for early decision applicants: admitted, denied, or not admitted but forwarded for consideration with the regular English as a Second Language (ESL): A course of study designed specifically for students whose native

-English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.
+English as a Second Language (ESL).
+A course of study designed specifically for students whose native

-Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a degree.
-See also Study abroad.

-External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
-External degree programs require minimal or no classroom attendance.
+Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
+External degree